svredenburg98/Professor-Frog-Neural-Network/README.md

 Because I had to find, download and grade the training images myself, I was very limited in dataset size.
 I hope to continue working on this, incorporating more data and models.

 To use this program, navigate to the professor-frog-neural-network directory, run python app.py in the terminal, and copy-paste the local host url from the python output into your web browser.
+Some pyhton libaries from the app.py file may need to be installed